How to Choose the Best Down Comforter

 Thick, warm, and luxurious, down comforters will keep you warm on even the coldest winter nights.
 They are an investment, so it's important to choose one that best fits your preferences and sleeping style.
 They come in a variety of styles, and what's best for one person may not be best for another.
 Take the time to determine exactly what you are looking for in a down comforter before you choose one.

-Set a budget.
 Determine how many down comforters you need for your home and how much you want to spend on each one.
 Keep in mind that, the more you spend, the longer your comforter will probably last.

-Choose a fabric.
 Some down comforters are made with linen while others are made with cotton.
 Consider the thread count as well.
 The thread count will determine how smooth the comforter fabric is.
 The higher the thread count, the softer and smoother your comforter fabric will be.
 Higher thread count does mean the weave is tighter, however.
 If you get hot when you sleep, you may prefer the air flow that comes with a lower thread count.

 Down comforters are rated with a fill power, a number that indicates the amount of filling in the comforter, usually ranging from 525 fill power to 700 fill power.
 The higher the number, the fluffier the comforter will be.
 For a lighter weight comforter, choose one with a lower fill-power rating.
 Choose a higher fill power if you need extra warmth during the night.